ElPumpo/TinyNvidiaUpdateChecker/README.md

 2. Start TinyNvidiaUpdateChecker.exe
 3. (Optional) configure [execute when logging in](https://github.com/ElPumpo/TinyNvidiaUpdateChecker/wiki/Quiet-runs-on-user-login)

-If it does not run, or closes after a split second then you did not install the [.NET Desktop Runtime 7 x86](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+If it does not run or closes after a split second then you did not install the required runtime properly, see above.

 ### Install with [Scoop](https://scoop.sh/#/apps?s=2&d=1&o=true&p=1&q=tinynvidiaupdatechecker)